OfficeDev/open-xml-docs/docs/how-to-create-and-add-a-character-style-to-a-word-processing-document.md

     style.Append(linkedStyle1)
 ```

-Next, the code instantiates a <span sdata="cer"
+Next, the code instantiates a [StyleRunProperties](https://msdn.microsoft.com/library/office/documentformat.openxml.wordprocessing.stylerunproperties.aspx) object to create a **rPr** (Run Properties) element.
-target="T:DocumentFormat.OpenXml.Wordprocessing.StyleRunProperties"><span
-class="nolink">StyleRunProperties</span></span> object to create a <span
-class="keyword">rPr</span> (Run Properties) element.
 You specify the
 character properties that apply to the style, such as font and color, in
 this element.
-The properties are then appended as children of the <span
+The properties are then appended as children of the **rPr** element.
-class="keyword">rPr</span> element.

-When the run properties are created, the code appends the <span
-class="keyword">rPr</span> element to the style, and the style element
+When the run properties are created, the code appends the **rPr** element to the style, and the style element
 to the styles root element in the styles part.

 ```csharp